gmorelos/ELK-Stack/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because we can now recreate this setup in min>
+No configuration was performed manually, which is advantageous because we can now recreate this setup in minutes using the same YAML files used in this project.
 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
 - ...